jgajera/fend-project-memory-game/README.md

 https://github.com/jgajera/fend-project-memory-game.git
 ```
 ### Was it successful?
 You should see all of the files from the [Github repo](https://github.com/jgajera/fend-project-memory-game) in your folder system on your local computer!
-If not, please raise an issue - you likely have a problem with your Git or Github configuration.
+If not, please raise an [issue](https://github.com/jgajera/fend-project-memory-game/issues) - you likely have a problem with your Git or Github configuration.

+You should be able to open up index.html in your browser and play with the game right away.

 ## Resources
 I used the following resources: